-At the time the Chancellor George Osborne stated around 98% of purchasers in England and Wales would pay less after stamp duty reform.
+As a result of the stamp duty reform, the Chancellor George Osborne stated around 98% of purchasers in England and Wales would pay less stamp duty.
 Changes to stamp duty meant people who buy homes for under £937,000 would pay less in tax when compared to the old system.

-From April 2016 a 3% SDLT surcharge will apply to purchases of buy to let property and second homes.
-In Scotland a similar LBTT 3% surcharge will apply to additional property transactions from April 2016.
+From April 2016 a 3% SDLT surcharge has applied to purchases of buy to let property and second homes.
+In Scotland a similar LBTT 3% surcharge applies to additional property transactions from April 2016.

 With the old system before December 2014, stamp duty was considered to be a "slab tax" where higher rates were incremented and applied to the whole property purchase price.

-The old system before the change meant there were sudden increases in stamp duty liability as the purchase price rose above the next thershold.
+The old system meant there were sudden increases in stamp duty liability as the purchase price rose above the next threshold.

 This had a negative impact for both purchasers and vendors with costs increasing or values artificially dimishing around each threshold.